I'm just a small-time guy working a normal job as a physician assistant. My passion is building PCs and testing/reviewing PC hardware.

-Hello everyone.
-Will here and today, I’m going to be doing something I’ve been looking forward to for several weeks.
-Today, I am going to be reviewing Intel’s top end consumer processor, the Core i7-8700K.
+In this article, I am going to review Intel’s top-end consumer processor, the Core i7-8700K.
 I ordered this processor a week after release and just received it via FedEx on Friday evening.
 I have waited for this and am happy to finally have it with some benchmarks for you guys.
 I hope you enjoy it.
 Leave a comment and let me know what you think.
 So, let's get to it.

 The Core i7-8700K processor was released in the United States on October 5, 2017 and carried an MSRP of $359-$370.
 The 8700K is built on the 14nm lithography and comes with 6 cores and 12 threads.
 The 8700K runs at a 3.7GHz base clock speed and a maximum turbo frequency of 4.7GHz.
 The 8700K is an unlocked processor and can be overclocked on a Z370 motherboard.
 The Core i7-8700K offers 12MB of cache and draws just 95 watts TDP.
 The processor features Intel UHD Graphics 630 integrated graphics and supports DD4 RAM at speeds ranging from 2666MHz in dual channel configuration up to 64GB total RAM.
 The processor is the flagship processor of Intel’s new 8th Generation of processors known as Coffee Lake.
 Just how much of an improvement is it over the 7th generation Kaby Lake processors?
 Well, I have compared it in a few tests head to head with the Core i7-7700K processor in a few games and CPU benchmark tests.
 So, let’s do this.